 Go on a Winery Tour in Wolfville

 Not many people know that Nova Scotia is home to a wonderful wine region called the Annapolis Valley.
 This region is located in the western part of the Nova Scotia peninsula, squeezed in between two parallel mountain ranges along the shore of the Bay of Fundy.
-Thanks to the shelter provided by these two mountain regions, there’s a “micro-climate” that produces relatively mild temperatures.
-Toss in fertile glacial sedimentary soils and you have a great place for producing wine!
-At 126 kilometres (78 miles) in length, there are a lot of areas to explore with one of the most popular being the wineries of Wolfville.
+Thanks to the shelter provided by these two mountain regions, it creates a “micro-climate” is created that produces relatively mild temperatures.
+Toss in fertile glacial sedimentary soils, and you have a great place for producing wine!
+This incredible wine region is only an hour’s drive from Halifax, so book yourself in for a winery tour of the Annapolis Valley and experience one of the best things to do in Nova Scotia.

 As Atlantic Canada’s biggest city, there’s no shortage of fun things to do in Halifax.
 Whether you’re looking for things to do in Halifax today, things to do in Halifax this weekend, or things to do on your next Maritime vacation, this list above is just some of the best things to do within the city of Halifax.
 Depending on the time you visit, there are also a lot of Halifax activities to partake in, such as kayaking, fishing, biking, and even surfing!
 When you’re done with the city, there are a number of things to do in the surrounding area as well.